CD Baby

-CD Baby, Inc. is an online distributor of independent music.
+CD Baby, Inc. is a Portland, Oregon based online distributor of independent music.
 The company was described as an "anti-label" by its parent company's Chief Operating Officer Tracy Maddux.
-The CD Baby music store was shut down in March 2020 with a statement that "CD Baby retired our music store in March of 2020 in order to place our focus entirely on the tools and services that are most meaningful to musicians today and tomorrow."
+It was established in 1998 and offered distribution for artists in physical and online format, however it discontinued the physical media service and went digital only in June 2023.

-In 2019, CD Baby was the only digital aggregator with top preferred partner status with both Spotify and Apple Music, and it was home to more than 650,000 artists and nine million tracks that were made available to over 100 digital services and platforms around the globe as of May 2019.
+In 2018, CD Baby was one of the three companies with preferred partner status with Apple Music.
+It was home to more than 650,000 artists and nine million tracks that were made available to over 100 digital services and platforms around the globe as of May 2019.

-The firm, as of 2018, operated out of Portland, Oregon, with offices in New York City and London.

 History

 CD Baby was founded in 1998 by Derek Sivers during the dot-com craze.

-In 2000, the firm moved to Portland, Oregon, where they remain headquartered today.
+In 2000, it moved to Portland, Oregon, where they remain headquartered today.
 In 2004, CD Baby began offering a digital music distribution and became an early partner of iTunes.

-In August 2008 Disc Makers, a CD and DVD manufacturer, announced that they had bought CD Baby (and Host Baby) for 22 million dollars following a 7-year partnership between the two companies.
+In August 2008, Disc Makers, a CD and DVD manufacturer, announced that they had bought CD Baby (and Host Baby) for 22 million dollars following a seven-year partnership between the two companies.

 In 2013, CD Baby Pro Publishing was launched as an add-on that assists independent songwriters in administering their composition rights and collecting global publishing royalties.
 The service is now available to songwriters in more than 70 countries and territories.

 In March 2019, Disc Makers sold CD Baby (as part of the AVL Digital Group) to Downtown for $200 million.
 AVL's physical product divisions, Disc Makers, BookBaby, and Merchly, were acquired in a separate transaction by the Disc Makers executive team as part of the newly formed DIY Media Group.

 On March 31, 2020, CD Baby ceased its retail sales.

+CD Baby offered fulfillment services for artists who sold physical media through outlets such as Amazon Marketplace and Alliance, but it discontinued this service in June 2023 and will continue as online distribution only.

 Services

-The company also hosts two annual conferences for independent musicians looking for education, networking, and performance opportunities.
-Described as "the only music conference geared specifically towards the needs of independent artists in charge of their careers", the DIY Musician Conference took place in Chicago in 2015 and 2016, Nashville in 2017 and 2018, and is scheduled in Austin for 2019 and 2020.

-In 2018, CD Baby paid over $100 million to its artist community (a 25% increase from 2017), bringing its total artist payouts to over $700 million.
+Between its opening in 1998 to 2018, the company reports it had paid out $600 million over the two decades to artists.
 In addition to the services the firm offers under its own name, CD Baby also now owns and operates HearNow, Show.co, Illustrated Sound Network, and HostBaby.
 HostBaby closed in 2019.